dpretet/axi-crossbar/README.md

   mask used to identified the route to drive back a completion
 - Configurable routing across the infrastructure
     - A master can be restricted to a memory map subset
-    - An acccess to a forbidden area is completed by a DECERR
+    - An access to a forbidden area is completed by a `DECERR`
 - Switching logic IO interfaces can be pipelined to achieve timing closure easier
 - Don't garantee completion ordering when a master targets multiple slaves with the same AXI ID (!).
 A master should use different IDs and reorder the completion by itself